generative AI for business

 2. Software Engineering Expertise

-Building generative AI solutions are like developing any software solution.
+Building generative AI solutions is like developing any software solution.
 It requires dedicated engineering efforts.
 If you opt for in-house development, you will need skilled software engineers to build, maintain, and update the solutions.
 Conversely, if you collaborate with external firms, ensure that they handle the heavy lifting for you.
 This is done by providing a no-code platform that facilitates easy development, maintenance, and updating of your solution.

 3. Domain Expertise